getreu/tp-note/docs/source/tpnote--manpage.md

         09.9.1-Notes.md

   NB: None of the counters exceeds 3 digits (cf.
-  '`filename.sort_tag.chronological.digits_in_succession_min`') which is the criterium recognize a sequential sort-tag.
-The largest counter in this example is '`144`'.
+  '`filename.sort_tag.sequential.digits_in_succession_max`') which is the criterium to recognize a sequence number sort-tag.
+The largest counter in these examples is '`144`', so all sort_tags are sequence numbers.

 * *Alphanumerical sequence number sort tag*